geetulalchandani/BattleShip-Game-/README.md

 - JavaScript

 # NextSteps
+- Improve visual aspect
 - Add a visual counter to display the number of ships shank
 - Add a visual aspect to the ships being sank
-- Include sounds a ship is sank
+- Include sounds as the ship is sank
-- Improve AI and implement a multi-player option
+- Improve AI and implement a multi-player option with draggable ships

 # Link to the Game
 file:///Users/geetulalchandani/GA/Projects/GeetuBattleShip/index.html